dlt-hub/dlt/docs/website/docs/tutorial/load-data-from-an-api.md

 ## Using pagination helper

-In the previous examples, we used the `requests` library to make HTTP requests to the GitHub API and handled pagination manually. `dlt` provides a helper function `paginate` that simplifies this process.
+In the previous examples, we used the `requests` library to make HTTP requests to the GitHub API and handled pagination manually. `dlt` has the built-in [REST client](../general-usage/http/rest-client.md) that simplifies API requests.
+We'll pick the `paginate()` helper from it for the next example.
 The `paginate` function takes a URL and optional parameters (quite similar to `requests`) and returns a generator that yields pages of data.

-Let's rewrite the previous example using the `paginate` helper:
+Here's how the updated script looks:

 ```py
 import dlt